NuGet/Home/proposed/2022/dotnet-nuget-why-proposal.md

 However, the Package Manager UI view still does not provide the user with enough detail about how transitive packages originate; for example, transitive dependencies that are brought in by a project are hidden.
 Therefore we propose the `dotnet nuget why` command.

 ## Additional improvements
+If not specified, the command searches the current directory for one.

 Add a [--version <VERSION>] option to the command if the user wants to print dependency graphs for a specific version of the package.
 NuGet currently `flattens`, so it only allows one version of a package per framework to be resolved.
 See NuGet package versioning for more information.